 The Resident Identity Card (居民身份证)

 The Resident Identity Card is an official and compulsory identity document for all Chinese citizens.
-Most Chinese individuals carry their card with them as it is the only legal identity card recognised by most institutions.
+Most Chinese individuals carry their cards with them as it is the only legal personal identification card recognised by most institutions.
 All Chinese citizens are issued with a unique 18-digit Citizen Identity Number which stays with them for their whole life.

 The rear face of the Resident Identity Card

-1. Name (姓名) – the surname is written first, and the vast majority of Chinese citizens have a single character surname;
+Name (姓名) – the surname is written first, and the vast majority of Chinese citizens have a single-character surname;

 Chinese crime verification